Switzerland in the Eurovision Song Contest 2011: Background

-The Swiss national broadcaster, SRG SSR idée suisse, broadcasts the event within Switzerland and organises the selection process for the nation's entry.
-SRG SSR idée suisse confirmed their intentions to participate at the 2011 Eurovision Song Contest on 1 September 2010.
+The Swiss national broadcaster, the Swiss Broadcasting Corporation (SRG SSR), broadcasts the event within Switzerland and organises the selection process for the nation's entry.
+SRG SSR confirmed their intentions to participate at the 2011 Eurovision Song Contest on 1 September 2010.
 Along with their participation confirmation, the broadcaster also announced that the Swiss entry for the 2011 contest would be selected through a national final for the first time since 2004 due to increased popularity for Eurovision in Switzerland after victories for Norway and Germany.
 Switzerland has selected their entry for the Eurovision Song Contest through both national finals and internal selections in the past.
 Between 2005 and 2010, the Swiss entry was internally selected for the competition.

 Before Eurovision

 Die grosse Entscheidungs Show 2011

 Die grosse Entscheidungs Show 2011 was the first edition of the Swiss national final format that selected Switzerland's entry for the Eurovision Song Contest 2011.
-The national final was a collaboration between four broadcasters in Switzerland: the Swiss-German broadcaster Schweizer Fernsehen (SF), the radio station from SF DRS 3, the Swiss-French broadcaster Télévision Suisse Romande (TSR) and the Swiss-Italian broadcaster Radiotelevisione svizzera (RSI).
+The national final was a collaboration between three broadcasters in Switzerland: the Swiss-German broadcaster Schweizer Fernsehen (SF) and radio station DRS 3, the Swiss-French broadcaster Télévision Suisse Romande (TSR) and the Swiss-Italian broadcaster Radiotelevisione svizzera (RSI).
 The show took place on 11 December 2010 at the Bodensee Arena in Kreuzlingen, hosted by Sven Epiney and was televised on SRF 1, RSI La 2 and TSR 2.
 The competition was also broadcast via radio on DRS 3.